To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 For example, if you only have $50 left to hit your annual maximum, but you require a procedure that’s $200, you wouldn’t be able to use your discount card to cover the remaining expenses for that procedure.

 You can find dental insurance no matter what state you live in, but not all insurance plans are available in all states.
-That’s partly why the sites we review here come in handy when you’re searching for coverage.
+That’s one of the reasons our company reviews come in handy when you’re searching for coverage.

-Dental insurance typically pays for 80-100% of routine exams and cleanings every 6 months.
+Dental insurance typically pays for 80-100% of routine exams and cleanings every six months.
 Coverage varies for complex procedures.
 Some plans also include orthodontics for kids under 18.

 Dental insurance policies fall into a few categories, and it’s important to know the differences between the types of plans.1